damianhakert/damianhakert.github.io/source/handbook/index.md

 1. Any non-company expenses paid with a company credit card will have to be reported to your manager as soon as possible and **refunded** in full within 14 days.
 1. **Mileage** is reimbursed according to local law: [US rate per mile](http://www.irs.gov/Tax-Professionals/Standard-Mileage-Rates), or [rate per km](http://www.belastingdienst.nl/wps/wcm/connect/bldcontentnl/belastingdienst/zakelijk/auto_en_vervoer/auto_van_de_onderneming/autokosten/u_rijdt_in_uw_eigen_auto) in the Netherlands.
 1. The company will pay for the following **items** if you need it for work or use it mainly for business, and local law allows us to pay for it without incurring payroll taxes:
-    *  Notebook: we recommend getting a MacBook (Pro for 'heavy' users, Air for 'light' users) since running Unix makes it easier to work with git from the command line and WebEx screen sharing does not work from a Linux platform while it is one of the more common conferencing tools used with customers.
+    *  Notebook: we recommend getting a MacBook Pro 13-inch retina with 512GB for engineers and a Macbook 256GB for non-engineers.
+Running Unix makes it easier to work with git from the command line so we strongly recommend against Windows laptops.
+WebEx screen sharing does not work from a Linux platform while it is one of the more common conferencing tools used with customers that we all need to interact with from time to time.
+Additionally 1password doesn't have a native client for Linux and the web interface in Firefox is not that good.
 If you have strong reasons to want to deviate from this guideline just ask your manager.
     *  Notebook carrying bag
     *  External [monitor](http://www.amazon.com/gp/product/B009C3M7H0?psc=1&redirect=true&ref_=oh_aui_detailpage_o04_s00), [monitor-cable](http://www.amazon.com/Monoprice-32AWG-Mini-DisplayPort-Cable/dp/B0034X6SCY/ref=sr_1_1?ie=UTF8&qid=1442231319&sr=8-1&keywords=Monoprice+6ft+32AWG+Mini+DisplayPort+to+DisplayPort+Cable+-+White), keyboard, mouse, webcam and ethernet connector
     *  Headset